A Diffusion-based Generative Machine Learning Paradigm for Dynamic Contingency Screening: Diffusion Model for Contingency Screening

 Contingency screening is one of three primary activities to execute the online security assessment \cite{morante2006pervasive}.
 Additionally, power system security analysis is challenging to deal with large-scale electrical power networks composed of numerous interconnected equipment, i.e., generators, and power transformers, which are connected by transmission lines.
 The transmission networks are objects that are prone to most risk vulnerability by unanticipated impacts of the environments in which they are operated.
 Therefore, under the unforeseen contingencies caused by transmission lines, the system's stability is put at more risk of being compromised.
 Especially, in the case of a crucial tie-line, the system is likely to reach to the risk of collapse due to the sudden change of network structure, which may lead to the loss of power balance \cite{di2004distributed,aloisio1997distributed}.

 The $N-1$ criterion is a common approach to dealing with power system security analysis \cite{morante2006pervasive}.
 It is defined as a line outage or a generator/transformer failure occured in a power system, but the system is still able to maintain its stability \cite{schafer2018contingency}.
-Because of being more easily influenced by external factors of the transmission lines than the other equipments, a single line outage is considered commonly as the $N-1$ criterion.
+Because of being more easily influenced by external factors of the transmission lines than the other equipment, a single line outage is commonly considered as the $N-1$ criterion.
 Therefore, the $N-1$ criterion is utilized to validate a novel method of contingency screening by a diffusion-based generative machine learning paradigm in this paper.
-The utilization of this criterion would be helpful to evaluate the proposed model performance as it is one of the most concerning issues in practical operational activities.
+The utilization of this criterion would be helpful in evaluating the performance of the proposed model, as it is one of the most concerning issues in practical operational activities.